vTuanpham/Large_dataset_translator/README.md

 * Known issues:
-  * 'TypeError: "NoneType' object is not iterable" This issue is relevant to gender specific translation, you can read more here https://github.com/ssut/py-googletrans/issues/260
+  * 'TypeError: "NoneType' object is not iterable" This issue is relevant to gender-specific translation, you can read more here https://github.com/ssut/py-googletrans/issues/260